-There is an expectation that you complete the scholarly reading in this unit.
-It is an integral part of your study of UNIT ECED829.
+There is an expectation that you complete scholarly reading in this unit.
+It is an integral part of your study of unit ECHE8290.

 Prescribed Text:

 There is no prescribed textbook for this unit.
 This is a capstone unit and students are expected to read widely and build on previous readings.